KeurDeLoup/FelinePresence/README.md

 ![Feline Presence Showcase](src/main/resources/assets/felinepresence/FelinePresence.png)

-A mystical Minecraft mod by **KeurDeLoup** that introduces the **Feline Presence** enchantment, allowing you to walk among creepers with the grace and safety of a cat.
+A Minecraft mod by **KeurDeLoup** that introduces the **Feline Presence** enchantment, allowing you to walk among creepers with the grace and safety of a cat.

 ---